Brother MFC-J4335DW Printer Review

 Color Gamut

 As mentioned in the Printing Speed section, printing photos in the 'Normal' quality setting causes vertical banding; however, setting the quality to 'High' or 'Best' fixes the issue.
 There are also bands when printing borderless on 4" x 6" paper, but this issue isn't present when printing the same image on letter-size paper.
-You should consider the Epson EcoTank ET-2980 if you're looking for an alternative with a wider color gamut.
+Consider the Epson EcoTank ET-2980 if you're looking for an alternative with a wider color gamut.

 6.1